hugomn/hugomagalhaes.com/src/pages/blog/book-review-factfulness.en.md

 Rosling was a doctor and teacher of International Health in Sweden.
 He has dedicated his life to two things: first, helping communities in different countries to achieve better health.
 He saved thousands of lives through direct medical work and by supporting local governments.
 The second was a passion to uncover lies and myths about the current state of the world.

 The book covers topics such as economic development, public health, population growth, and education.
-Rosling, during her lectures and conferences around the world, presented her findings to authorities, government leaders and ordinary people like you and me.
+Rosling, during his lectures and conferences around the world, presented his findings to authorities, government leaders and ordinary people like you and me.
 Surprisingly, 80% of people usually perform worse than chimpanzees by randomly answering questions.
 Rosling then began to investigate why we have a worldview that is not only wrong, but often more drastic than reality.

 ## The gap instinct